 Additionally, some banks will ask for more details about your business.
 Have a brief, but solid, business plan summarizing your model, how you intend to market your products, plus realistic projections.
 Given you have a limited business history, your personal credit and banking information can be a source for starting a positive banking relationship.
 Also, having a clear corporate structure for your business is helpful.

 3. You have high-ticket items and monthly volume

-Banks are concerned about high-ticket items and monthly volume projections (e.g. over $50,000/month for a new business).
-For example, if you sell an online business coaching package for $8000, you’re considered
+Banks are concerned about high-ticket items and monthly volume projections (e.g. over $50,000 per month for a new business).
+For example, if you sell an online business coaching package for $8000, you’re considered high risk.

 Finally, little tweaks go a long way.
 Ensure your customer service is responding quickly and is available for a reasonable amount of time daily.
 These small steps can make the difference in reducing fraud and eventual refunds on orders for your high-ticket products.